Skip to main content

 National Programme for Youth Volunteering

-The National Youth Volunteering Programme, as a comprehensive programme meant specifically for youth population and volunteering, does not exist.
+The National Youth Volunteering Programme, as a comprehensive programme designed specifically for the youth population and volunteering, does not exist.

-However, since 2009 the relevant Ministry has been supporting a number of regional and local volunteer centres across the country which represent core infrastructure for the development of (youth) volunteering in Croatia.
+However, since 2009 the Ministry of Labour, Pension System, Family and Social Policy (MLPSFSP) has been supporting a number of regional and local volunteer centres across the country, which represent the core infrastructure for the development of (youth) volunteering in Croatia.

 Funding

-The relevant Ministry has been supporting the work of regional and local volunteer centres via one- or three-year grants since 2009.
-The awarded grants are aimed at building the capacities of civil society organizations (volunteer centres) for the development of quality and sustainable volunteering programs and increasing public awareness on the importance of volunteering for social and economic development in Croatia.
-Most of the volunteering programmes have young people as one of the main target groups.
-Many projects also focus of the development of volunteering in primary and secondary schools.
+MLPSFSP has been supporting the work of regional and local volunteer centres through one- or three-year grants since 2009.
+These grants are intended to enhance the capacities of civil society organisations (volunteer centres) for the development of quality and sustainable volunteering programmes.
+Additionally, they aim to raise public awareness on the significance of volunteering for social and economic development in Croatia.
+A majority of the volunteering programmes prioritise young people as a primary target demographic.
+Furthermore, numerous projects emphasise the development of volunteering in primary and secondary schools.

-This is an overview of the state financial support awarded to regional and local volunteer centres for the period from 2009 to 2021:
+The overview of the state’s financial support awarded to regional and local volunteer centres for the period 2009-2023 is presented in Table 1.

 Year